Rashan Gary: Professional career

+2019

-Before the 2019 NFL Draft, Gary founded his own sports agency, Rashan Gary Sports.
-As of January 2019, the agency has two clients, himself and fellow 2019 NFL prospect Montre Gregory, a defensive back from Bowling Green.
+Before the 2019 NFL draft, Gary founded his own sports agency, Rashan Gary Sports.
+As of January 2019, the agency has two clients, himself and fellow 2019 NFL prospect Montre Gregory, a cornerback from Bowling Green.
 Gary stated that he intended to expand the agency to recruit players from the NBA, MLB, and NHL.

-Gary was drafted 12th overall by the Green Bay Packers in the 2019 NFL Draft.
+Gary was selected 12th overall by the Green Bay Packers in the 2019 NFL draft.
 Packers scouts said that Gary, who primarily played defensive end in college, would play outside linebacker for Green Bay.
 Days after the draft, it was revealed that Gary was dealing with a torn labrum in his right shoulder.
 On May 3, 2019, Gary signed his rookie contract with the Packers.
 The four-year contract is worth $15.88 million, including a $9.57 million signing bonus During a week 3 game against the Denver Broncos, Gary sacked quarterback Joe Flacco recording his first career sack.
 In Week 15 against the Chicago Bears, Gary recorded 3 tackles and a sack on Mitchell Trubisky in the 21–13 win.

+2020

 In Week 2 of the 2020 season against the Detroit Lions, Gary led the team with 1.5 sacks on Matthew Stafford during the 42–21 win.
 Gary finished the season with 5 sacks in a rotational role with 259 defensive snaps despite his limited playing time, Next Gen Stats named him 9th on a list of the 10 most disruptive defenders in 2020.
 In the Divisional Round of the playoffs against the Los Angeles Rams, Gary recorded 1.5 sacks on Jared Goff during the 32–18 win.

+2021

 In 2021, he started full-time at outside linebacker with teammate Za'Darius Smith knocked out from injury.
 He led all NFC defensive linemen in pressures through Week 12 of the season.
 He finished the season with a career-best 9.5 sacks and 81 pressures, which finished for third in the league among all edge rushers.
 During the Packers' playoff loss to the San Francisco 49ers, Gary produced two first-half sacks on 49ers quarterback Jimmy Garoppolo, and caused a turnover on downs by stuffing a 4th and 1 run with 6 minutes to play.
 The Packers' defense limited the 49ers' offense to just 6 points; however, an especially poor special teams performance produced a 10-point swing against the Packers as they lost 13–10.

+2022

 The Packers picked up the fifth-year option on Gary's contract on April 29, 2022.

-In the Packers Week 9 loss to the Detroit Lions, Gary tore his ACL which ended his season.
+On November 6, 2022, he tore his ACL during a Week 9 loss to the Detroit Lions and was carted off the field.
+The Packers placed him on injured reserve on November 9, ending his season.